Blog post: 4th December 2019

 Today, the Freudian approach has become less significant, especially since Allan Schore developed his ‘affect regulation theory’; and Daniel Siegel developed ‘interpersonal neurobiology’ (IPNB).
-And also since I developed Emotive-Cognitive Embodied Narrative Therapy (E-CENT).
+And also since I (with the help of Renata Taylor-Byrne) developed Emotive-Cognitive Embodied Narrative Therapy (E-CENT).
 Please see my two introductory books on E-CENT here:

 That’s all for now.